SESSIONS & TRACKS

 A cochlear implant (CI) is a surgically implanted electronic device that provides a sense of sound to a person who is profoundly deaf or severely hard of hearing in both ears.
 They had been used experimentally in some people who had acquired deafness in one ear after learning how to speak.
 Cochlear implants bypass the normal hearing process; they have a microphone and some electronics that reside outside the skin, generally behind the ear, which transmits a signal to an array of electrodes placed in the cochlea, which stimulate the cochlear nerve.The procedure in which the device is implanted is usually done under general anesthesia.

 ENT devices are the equipment used for analysis, diagnosis, therapy, or surgery of any complaints related to the ear, nose, or throat, thereby aiding to correct any problems related to hearing, smelling, snoring, or speaking.
-There are extensive range of ENT devices available in the market comprising endoscopes, hearing screening devices, powered surgical instruments, hearing aids, hearing implants, handheld surgical instruments, ear tubes, nasal and otological packing material and voice prosthesis devices.
+There are extensive range of ENT devices available in the market comprising endoscopes, hearing screening devices, powered surgical instruments, aids, hearing, handheld surgical instruments, ear tubes, nasal and otological packing material and voice prosthesis devices.

 As testified by WHO, close to 15% of the international adult population (15 to 64 years) and 33% of aged population suffer from certain kind of hearing loss.
 Growing population under geriatric segment will confidently stimulate the ENT devices market size.
 According to the WHO statistics, geriatric population (65 years and above) is set to grow to over 16% by 2050.
 Subsequently aging is measured as a critical factor inducing deafness and other hearing loss syndromes, this phenomenon will drive industry demand in the coming seven years.